akka/akka/akka-docs/src/main/paradox/typed/interaction-patterns.md

 ## Request-Response with ask from outside the ActorSystem

-Some times you need to interact with actors from outside of the actor system, this can be done with fire-and-forget as described above or through another version of `ask` that returns a @scala[`Future[Response]`]@java[`CompletionStage<Response>`] that is either completed with a succesful response or failed with a `TimeoutException` if there was no response within the specified timeout.
+Some times you need to interact with actors from outside of the actor system, this can be done with fire-and-forget as described above or through another version of `ask` that returns a @scala[`Future[Response]`]@java[`CompletionStage<Response>`] that is either completed with a successful response or failed with a `TimeoutException` if there was no response within the specified timeout.

 To do this we use @scala[`ActorRef.ask` (or the symbolic `ActorRef.?`) implicitly provided by `akka.actor.typed.scaladsl.AskPattern`]@java[`akka.actor.typed.javadsl.AskPattern.ask`] to send a message to an actor and get a @scala[`Future[Response]`]@java[`CompletionState[Response]`] back.